Copyright Streetswing.com - No Duplication authorized

 * Stiff/ upright Ballroom Hold, Follower leans fwd., slightly into Leader.

-* On 'Change Weight' (and count) its a stomping step
+* On 'Change Weight' (the "and" count) its a stomping step